When Life Hands You Lemons and Oranges…

 Zest from 1 large, sweet orange (Cara Cara if available)

-Whisk the flour, baking soda and baking powder together in a smaller bowl, set aside.
+Whisk the flour, baking soda, and baking powder together in a smaller bowl, set aside.
 Finely grate the zest from one large, sweet orange.
 Put the sugar and orange zest into a large bowl.
 Using your fingertips, mash and rub the ingredients together until the sugar is moist and fragrant.

 Using a hand mixer or stand mixer fitted with the paddle attachment, add the butter and salt to the sugar mixture.
 Beat on medium speed until the mixture is smooth, about 2 minutes.
-Beat in the egg, followed by the vanilla and limoncello (or fresh squeezed lemon juice).
+Beat in the egg, followed by the vanilla and limoncello (or freshly squeezed lemon juice).

 Turn off the mixer and add half of the flour mixture.
 Mix on low speed until almost incorporated.
 Add the rest of the flour and beat on low speed until the dough comes away from the sides of the bowl.